knsqnt/SilverStripe_DeviceDetection/docs/en/index.md

 When the variable is set to a device, each function will return the value accordings to this setting.

+To force using a device via GET parameter, just use ?forceToDevice={deviceName}.
+This will overwrite the class variable.

 Examples
 --------